-By the way, if you subscribe to Dalibro’s newsletter, you will receive my ebook with even more tips for improving your photography straight into your mailbox. 🙂
+By the way, if you subscribe to my newsletter, you will receive a free ebook with even more tips for improving your photography straight into your mailbox. 🙂

 *Disclosure: This article contains affiliate links.
 If you use these links to purchase any item, I will get a small percentage which helps support my work at no extra cost for you.
 Any recommendations on this website represent my honest opinion.

-1. Get to know the location before getting out your camera
+1. Create a personal connection with the location before even getting out your camera

 This one might be the most important tip of the five and easily the one which is neglected the most, so I’ll spend the majority of words on it.
 Get familiar with the photography location!

-What works the best for me is visiting the same place twice.
-And I do realize it is not always possible in travel photography.
-But when you’re familiar with your location already, not only you’ll know what works well with your camera but you also won’t be as blinded as the excited first-time tourist.
-Which means that you may discover new perspectives or subjects.
-And unless your heart is made of rusting razor blades, you’ll appreciate the beauty of a nice photography location in any weather, any time of a day, any season – no place in the world looks exactly the same twice.
-Isn’t that fascinating?
+What works great for me is visiting the same place multiple times.
+I do realize it is not always possible in landscape photography.
+But when you’re familiar with your location, not only you’ll know what kind of image works well but you also won’t be as distracted as the above mentioned first-time tourist.

-There’s nothing more annoying than having to readjust the tripod legs in the middle of the shooting.
-This will undoubtedly move your composition, so if you planned to do some photo stacking later in the computer, you’ll have to start all over again.
-So do it right and you’ll only have to do it once!
+There’s nothing more annoying than having to readjust the tripod legs for the fifth time.
+So invest the time, do it right and you’ll only have to do it once!